 It caused the deaths of 1.7 million people in 2016, most of whom were from low- and middle-income countries.
 Treatment courses can be very costly and are often inaccessible.

 The international TB community is committed to improving the lives of TB sufferers and finding ways to eliminate this disease once and for all.
-We hope that the UN General Assembly in September 2018 will be a major step forward in our quest.
+We hope that the UN General Assembly which took place in September 2018 will prove to be a major step forward in our quest.

 If you are short of time, we recommend taking a look at the excellent factsheets that have been produced by the Stop TB Partnership, The Union, the All Party Parliamentary Group on Global Tuberculosis and the World Health Organization.